Right to resist: History

 According to philosopher Heiner Bielefeldt, "The question of the legitimacy of resistance—including violent resistance—against established authority is as old as political and social thought itself."
 The right to resist was encoded in the earliest versions of international law and in a variety of philosophical traditions.
-Support for the right to resist can be found in the ancient Greek doctrine of tyrannicide included in Roman law, the Hebrew Bible, jihad in the Muslim world, the Mandate of Heaven in dynastic Chinese political philosophy, and in Sub-Saharan Africa's oral traditions.
+Support for the right to resist can be found in the ancient Greek doctrine of tyrannicide included in Roman law, as well as by concepts in the Hebrew Bible, jihad in the Muslim world, the Mandate of Heaven in dynastic Chinese political philosophy, and in Sub-Saharan Africa's oral traditions.
 Historically, Western thinkers have distinguished between despots and tyrants, only authorizing resistance against the latter because these rulers violated fundamental rights in addition to their lack of popular legitimacy.
 A few thinkers including Kant and Hobbes absolutely rejected the existence of a right to resist.
 John Locke accepted it only to protect property.
 Views differ on whether the right to resist goes beyond restoring the status quo or defending the constitutional order.
 Marxists went even farther than the authors of the French Revolution in supporting resistance to change the established order; Mao Zedong said that "it is right to rebel against reactionaries".

 Although Hersch Lauterpacht, one of the most distinguished jurists, called the right to resist the supreme human right, this right's position in international human rights law is tenuous and rarely discussed.
 The United Nations' Special Rapporteur on Human Rights Defenders' mandate excludes anyone who does not use exclusively peaceful means, regardless of the severity of rights infringement.
 According to Shannonbrooke Murphy, the lack of respect for the right to resist is discordant with the reality that the United Nations itself and the entire architecture of human rights might not exist if their supporters had not resorted to the use of force against the Axis powers.
 Furthermore, Murphy argues that this rule is unfair to human rights defenders in the worst situations and its effect "has led to a perverse situation whereby international human rights law effectively abandons the majority of people facing grave or massive human rights violations".
 In 1964, Nelson Mandela defended the recourse to violence in the struggle against apartheid, in his speech "I Am Prepared to Die".
 According to political philosopher Gwilym David Blunt, "The right to resistance is a necessary part of the political conception of human rights".
 Without it, rights would only be privileges, but the right to resist provides "an ultimate remedy to human rights violations".

 Cases

 Resistance vs. terrorism

 National liberation movements using violence as occurred in Algeria, Palestine, and Ireland have often elicited mixed reactions, between being denounced as terrorism and the assertion that sometimes force is necessary to resist oppression.
 Political theorist Christopher Finlay wrote a book based on just war theory articulating when he believes armed resistance is justified.
+A specific example is the Palestinian right to resist the Israeli occupation of the Palestinian territories, which is denied by Israel.